lightbend/kalix-javascript-sdk/create/README.md

-# create-kalix-entity
+# @kalix-io/create-kalix-service

-This repository provides the `create-kalix-entity` tool to support Kalix development with the npm/JavaScript toolchain.
+This repository provides the `create-kalix-service` tool to support Kalix development with the npm/JavaScript toolchain.

 ## Usage